2025 Texoma FC season

 The 2025 Texoma FC season was the inaugural season in the club's existence as well as their first in USL League One, the third-tier of American soccer.
-It was announced after the season that Texoma would drop down to (pre-professional) USL League Two starting in the 2026 USL League Two season, and would serve as an development affliate to 2027-hopeful USL League One expansion-side Rodeo SC, based in Celina, TX.
+It was announced after the season that Texoma would drop down to (pre-professional) USL League Two starting in the 2026 USL League Two season, and would serve as a development affiliate to 2027-hopeful USL League One expansion-side Rodeo SC, based in Celina, TX.